top of page

 • Writer's pictureGeetanjali Chakraborty

-Apart from being astonished at the forest that had emerged in our little garden patch, I was even more delighted to see each member thriving in the photos below taken in daylight.
+Besides being amazed by the forest that had sprung up in our small garden patch, I was even more pleased to see each member thriving in the daylight photos below.

-While taking those classes, I started planting some garden herbs we learned about in Acharya Shunya’s Ayurveda Ancestral teachings.
-The act of planting and observing these plants grow slowly and gently created a shift in me that, looking back, feels seismic.
-I actually have a garden where my plants (many of which are gifts from our Vedika community) not only survive, but thrive.
-And, I proudly share with my friends and students that my biggest accomplishment in the last 2 years is keeping my orchid alive and that it bloomed a second season.
-I now feel a deep connection with my plants, as though they are honored members of our family.
-My garden is really an extension of my kitchen and, my kitchen is not limited to cooking -- it is where healing happens for me and my family.
+During these classes, I began cultivating some garden herbs we had learned about from Acharya Shunya’s Ayurvedic ancestral teachings.
+Witnessing the slow, gentle growth of these plants had a transformative effect on me, which, in hindsight, feels monumental.
+I now have a garden where the plants, many of which were gifts from our Vedika community, not only survive but flourish.
+Proudly, I share with my friends and students that my most significant achievement in the past two years has been keeping my orchid alive, which even bloomed for a second season.
+I've developed a profound connection with my plants, viewing them as esteemed members of our household.
+My garden has become an extension of my kitchen, where healing occurs not just through cooking but through nurturing and tending to these living beings, benefiting both myself and my family.

 वास्तूकं वास्तुकं च स्यात्क्षारपत्रं च शाकराट्| तदेव तु ब्ृहत्पत्रं रक्तं स्याद् गौडवास्तुकम्||५||